mattermost/docs/source/administration/config-settings.rst

 **Never**: Do not allow users to edit their messages.

-**nnn seconds after posting**: Users can edit their messages within the specified time limit after posting.
+**{n} seconds after posting**: Users can edit their messages within the specified time limit after posting.

 +---------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature has two settings in ``config.json``.
 The first setting is ``"AllowEditPost": "always"`` with options ``always``, ``never``, and ``time_limit``.  |